Reasons why health care in the U.S. is expensive

 Providers of health insurance are also another reason for the high cost of health care in the U.S. To be specific, premiums have become very expensive, thus rendering them unaffordable to a significant portion of the population.
 Some insurance plans have limited coverage while others have high cost-sharing requirements.

-Take Away: Why Health Care in the U.S. is Expensive?
+Takeaway: Why Health Care in the U.S. is Expensive?

 The rising cost of health care in the United States is a product of the complex interactions of several factors.
-Economic factors are responsible by default by there are other drivers of costs based on the analyses of different subject-matter experts.
+Economic factors are responsible by default but there are other drivers of costs based on the analyses of different subject-matter experts.
 Nonetheless, the lack of adherence to free market standards, coupled with the inefficiency of delivering the services and their excessive commodification are indicative of the fact that the American health care system is severely flawed.

 REFERENCES AND FURTHER READINGS